superalgorithm/superalgorithm-cli/readme.md

 **HOT RELOAD**

-File changes to .py files automatically restart your strategy without rebuilding the container, enabling rapid development and testing.
+For backtests any file changes to .py files automatically restart your strategy without rebuilding the container, enabling rapid development and testing.

 Check the `sma_strategy` folder for an example.